lizardlabs/logparser/Documentation/evt_parameters_list.md

 	* Description: If true, ignores some errors while reading the event records.
 Otherwise throws exception and stop reading data.
 Type: boolean value.

- - IncludeKeywordsDisplayNames

-	* Default value: -IncludeKeywordsDisplayNames=True
-	* Description: If true, Keywords field is extracted from event record.
-Warning: will affect performance when used on a huge data set.
-Type: boolean value.

- - IncludeStrings

-	* Default value: -IncludeStrings=True
-	* Description: If true, Strings field is extracted from event record.
-Warning: will affect performance when used on a huge data set.
-Type: boolean value.

- - ResolveUserSIDs

-	* Default value: -ResolveUserSIDs=True
-	* Description: Try to resolve user SID to actual account name in a new field.
-Warning: will affect performance when used on a huge data set.
-Type: boolean value.

  - ReverseDirection

 	* Default value: -ReverseDirection=True